edgard-mv/todo-api/README.md

 # REST API

-The REST API to the example app is described below.
+The REST API to the SmartLists app is described below.

 ## Create a new user